neilellis/coding-with-gpt-4/fast-foss-ai.md

 ## 1. Start with a completely free model

+This can be a a relatively low quality model, as long as it can be trained to train itself.

 ## 2. Provide a base level of fine tuning - like Alpaca

+So that it is possible to add the next level of fine-tuning.

+## 3. Train to train

-## 3. Add an additional set of fine tuning which has the single goal of being able to evaluate the quality of a chat conversation as further training data. **THIS IS THE IMPORTANT PART** It needs to be clear that the goal is a high quality, unbiased etc. conversation where being corrected is acceptable etc.
+Add an additional set of fine tuning which has the single goal of being able to evaluate the quality of a chat conversation as further training data. **THIS IS THE IMPORTANT PART** It needs to be clear that the goal is a high quality, unbiased etc. conversation where being corrected is acceptable etc.

 ## 4. Self-Selected Reinforcement Learning